FreBio/FreBio.github.io/index.md

 I am a post-doctoral researcher specialized in **parasite genetics** at the [Department of Biomedical Sciences](http://www.itg.be/e/department-of-biomedical-sciences) in the Antwerp Institute of Tropical Medicine.

 I am particularly interested in understanding how **pathogens** evolve in nature, addressing questions such as: how do parasites become drug-resistant?
 Which genes are involved?
-What is the role of parasite sex in spreading those genes?
+What is the role of parasite sex in spreading those genes in natural populations?
 Answering these questions with **genomic data** could provide new hope in controlling or even eliminating diseases.

 While HIV/AIDS, malaria and tuberculosis merit considerable scientific attention, it is important not to overlook those **tropical diseases** that plague the world’s developing countries.
-My research focuses on three such diseases that have devastating worldwide consequences for both human and animal health, namely **(Muco-)cutaneous leishmaniasis** or ***espundia***, **Animal African Trypanosomiasis** or ***nagana*** and **Human Schistosomiasis**.
+My research focuses on three such diseases that have devastating worldwide consequences for both human and animal health, namely **(Muco-)cutaneous leishmaniasis** or *espundia*, **Animal African Trypanosomiasis** or *nagana* and **Human Schistosomiasis**.

+The roots of my fascination with the tropics can be traced to my **early childhood in Africa**, where I spent six years in the northern equatorial rainforest of the Democratic Republic of Congo (DRC).
+My interest in tropical diseases was sparked by the 1995 Ebola outbreak in Kikwit (DRC) because of its mysterious appearance and because it occurred in a country where I spent several formative years.
+From that moment onwards I have always wanted to work on infectious diseases.
+This aspiration became more concrete during my Biology studies at the University of Leuven, where I became particularly interested in **bridging evolutionary genetics and disease control**.

 ## My main publications
 * [Evolutionary genomics of epidemic visceral leishmaniasis in the Indian subcontinent](https://doi.org/10.7554/eLife.12613).
 Elife.
 2016.
 5: e12613